MSCA-LIKE/Baseline-Lidar-assisted-Controller/README.md

 Author: Feng Guo from Flensburg University of Applied Sciences, funded by LIKE -- Lidar Knowledge Europe, grant agreement No. 858358.
 Target: This code aims to provide a reference Lidar-assisted control package for the community.
 Please cite the following paper if this code is helpful for your research:
-"Guo, F., Schlipf, D., and Cheng, P. W.: Evaluation of lidar-assisted wind turbine control under various turbulence characteristics, Wind Energ.
-Sci.
-Discuss.  [preprint], https://doi.org/10.5194/wes-2022-62, in review, 2022.  " for more details.
+"Guo, Feng, David Schlipf, and Po Wen Cheng.
+"Evaluation of lidar-assisted wind turbine control under various turbulence characteristics."
+Wind Energy Science 8.2 (2023): 149-171.  " for more details.

 !
 License: MIT License
 !
 Copyright (c) 2022 Flensburg University of Applied Sciences, WETI